gadgetfather/containers-and-docker/src/content/topics/docker.md

 ## Docker Hub

 <a href="https://hub.docker.com/" target="_blank"> Dockerhub</a> is public registry of pre-made containers.
 These are images for different containers.
 Think of Dockerhub like a npm for containers.
 Instead of having to handcraft everything, you can start with container that has particular environment already setup.
 You can also create one and publish.
 We won't be doing that in session but you can try it later.

+## Images

+Images are pre-made containers.
+They just dump out the state of the container, package that up and store it so you can use it later.
+In simpler terms you can think of it as zip file.